aliaksandr-klimovich/test-frw/doc.md

 #### TestSuite

-- Shall group `TestCase`s.
+- Shall group `TestCase`.
 - (?)
 Should provide possibility to sort, prioritize test cases.
 - Shall provide mechanism for getting test cases one by one (like pop from stack).

 #### TestLoader

-- Shall locate test cases, group them to `TestSuite`s and pass to `TestRunner`.
+- Shall locate test cases, group them to `TestSuite` and pass to `TestRunner`.

 ### Constraints